It is not easy to edit your own writing. You become so closely involved with providing content that taking a reader’s perspective becomes very hard.

 However, there are many copyediting tasks that a writer can do at any stage of the editing process.
-Here are my top-ten copyediting tips.
-They are particularly relevant to writing of technical and scientific documents.
+Here are my top-ten tips to edit your own writing.
+These are particularly relevant for technical and scientific documents.

 1. Edit headings and subheadings